craibo/ha_strava/README.md

 ## Configuration/Customization

 Upon completion of the installation process, the Strava Home Assistant integration **automatically creates device- and sensor entities** for you to access data from your most recent Strava activities.
-The number of sensor entities varies, depending on how many of your most recent Strava activities you whish to track from within Home Assistant (5 + 1 sensors per activity).
+The number of sensor entities varies, depending on how many of your most recent Strava activities you wish to track from within Home Assistant (5 + 1 sensors per activity).
 Per default, only sensor entities for the **two most recent Strava activities** are visible in Home Assistant.
 Please read the section below to learn how to change the number of visible sensor entities for Strava Home Assistant.

 ### 1. Increase/Decrease the number of Strava activities available in Home Assistant

-You can always **adjust the number of Strava activities you whish to track** from within Home Assistant (min 1; max 10).
+You can always **adjust the number of Strava activities you wish to track** from within Home Assistant (min 1; max 10).

 ![ha_strava_config image](ha_strava_config.gif)